ZackWilde27/FlatOut2-HLSLToSHA/README.md

 <br>

-If it fails the only error message you'll get is "Failed to create effect" with no explanation, but the error message exists in the game's memory.
+If the game fails the only error message you'll get is "Failed to create effect" with no explanation, but the error message exists in the game's memory.
 Using cheat engine if you search for the string "X error" you will find all of the compiler errors.